Common questions

 });

-2. Wait for the transaction to return successfully.
-Then, read from the same Full node you wrote to.
-Other Full nodes won't know about the transaction for a few seconds (until the transaction is checkpointed and shared).
-There are multiple Full nodes behind Shinami's Node Service endpoint for redundancy so we can provide you excellent uptime.
-For read-after-write consistency, we provide sticky routing, which routes all your requests from the same (Shinami API access key, IP address) pair to the same Full node.
-Make sure your read and write are from the same (Shinami API access key, IP address) pair.
+3. Then, read from the same Full node that's processed the transaction's effects by using Shinami sticky-routing.
+Other Full nodes may not know about the transaction for a couple more seconds as they don't all process the same transaction checkpoint at the exact same time.
+There are multiple Full nodes behind Shinami's Node Service endpoint so we can provide you excellent uptime.
+For read-after-write consistency, we provide sticky routing, which routes all your requests from the same (API key, IP address) pair to the same Full node.
+So, if you make a suix_getOwnedObjects request in step 3 from the same (API key, IP address) pair that performed step 2, you can be sure the response will include any effects from the transaction in step 1.
+For a longer explanation of sticky-routing, with examples, see here

 More details